prasunanand/prasunanand.github.io/_posts/2017-08-26-gsoc17-project-report.markdown

 to talk on "GPU computing with Ruby".

 I plan to continue contributing to open source, strive for improving my skills, and help new programmers contribute to FOSS.
-I would be glad if I could mentor students next year for upcoming GSoCs.
+I would be glad if I could mentor students for upcoming GSoCs.

 # Acknowledgements